Netcracker/KubeMarine/documentation/Kubecheck.md

 *Task*: `services.system.kernel_version`

-This test checks the linux kernel version with the default version, if it is lower than the required one, it issues a warning
+This test checks the Linux kernel version for a bad kernel version, if it is equal to a bad one, it issues a warning

 ###### 213 Selinux security policy